 Evaluated by external and internal examiner.

 New assignment(s) must be provided if one or several of these are failed.
-Otherwise the written examination must be re-sat.

 The following textbook is the primary references.
 Additional sources, e.g. presentation material will be provided during the course.